Travelport-xx/travelport-uapi-tutorial/index.md

 ---
 layout: page
-title: Welcome To The UAPI
+title: Welcome To The uAPI
 tagline: Making it easy to build travel applications
 ---
 {% include JB/setup %}

 ## The goal of this tutorial

-Travelport Universal API is the world's first global GDS API to aggregate content from multiple sources including GDS, low cost-carriers and high speed rail operators.
+Travelport Universal API&trade; is the world's first global GDS API to aggregate content from multiple sources including GDS, low cost-carriers and high speed rail operators.

 For developers, it means an end to managing and maintaining multiple APIs.
 You'll have less code to write and more time to spend on your other responsibilities.